buildpacks/rfcs/text/0000-rfc-process.md

 - Submit a pull request.

 #### Finding a Steward
 All RFCs, even project RFCs "belong" to a team.
-The team lead of the responsible team is the steward of the RFC.
+For project RFCs, The team lead of the responsible team is the steward of the RFC.
+For team RFCs any maintainer may be the steward.
 The author and the steward of an RFC may, at times, be the same person.

-In many but not all cases the appropriate team to steward an RFC will be obvious.
-When the appropriate steward is not obvious the author should work with the community to find a home within one of the teams.
+In many but not all cases the appropriate team to own an RFC will be obvious.
+When the appropriate team is not obvious, the author should work with the community to find a home within one of the teams.
 Factors to consider when finding home include:
 * Which team has the most relevant technical context?
 * Which team has the deepest understanding of the use-case and the needs of impacted personas?
 * Which team is responsible for the components most impacted by the proposed change?
 * Which team is enthusiastic about supporting the change?

 If a home cannot be found for a draft RFC it remains in draft until one can be found.
-This does not necessary mean that the RFC is not a good idea or not something the project will take up eventually.
-It may simply be that the project does not have the bandwidth to prioritize this particular time.
+This does not necessary mean that the RFC is not a good idea or isn't something the project will take up eventually.
+It may simply be that the project does not have the bandwidth to prioritize this particular change at this particular time.

 #### Stewardship

 The steward and their team should:
  * work with the author of the RFC to ensure that the RFC is complete and implementable contingent upon approval.
 This can happen synchronously at team working groups or asynchronously via github and slack.
  * raise visibility to and solicit feedback from other stakeholders including the TOC, other teams, and the community at large.
-This can happen synchronously at the project working group and asynchronously vai github and slack.
+This can happen synchronously at the project working group and asynchronously via github and slack.
  * drive consensus for the RFC by incorporating feedback from stakeholders so that the RFC has the best possible chance of approval during the voting process.
  * ensure there is a plan in place to implement the RFC in a reasonable time frame, contingent upon approval.
-The team itself need not implement the RFC but we should not approve RFC for which we have no concrete plan to implement.
+The team itself need not implement the RFC but we should not approve RFCs for which we have no concrete plan to implement.
  * in the case of complicated or risky RFCs, a POC should be developed at this stage to validate and de-risk the proposed design.

 #### Voting

 Ideally the voting should be a formality and not a moment to discover new disagreement, consensus already haven been driven by the steward.

 When the steward deems the RFC ready and likely to be accepted they should formally call for votes and set an end date for voting.
-This process does not prescribe a length for the voting window, but stewards should make a good faith effort to ensure that all interested parties, and in particular those with binding votes, have adequate opportunity to read and cast votes.
+This process does not prescribe a length for the voting window, but stewards should make a good faith effort to ensure that all interested parties, and in particular those with binding votes, have adequate opportunity to review the finalized RFC and cast votes.

+The RFC may not be edited during the voting window.

 For project RFCs, all TOC members and all team leads are given a binding vote.

 For team RFCs, all team maintainers are given a binding vote.

 Votes are cast via reviews on the RFC PR.
-Accepting the PR is interpreted as a yes vote while a request for changes is interpreted as a no vote.
+Accepting the PR signifies a yes vote while a request for changes signifies a no vote.
+If all members with a binding vote vote in the affirmative, the voting window may close early.

 ##### Acceptance

 If the end date of the vote arrives without a no vote from a member with binding vote, the RFC is accepted.
 It will be merged into the repo and assigned a number.
-Implementation can begin.
+The steward should create a tracking issue to coordinate implementation and link the tracking issue in the RFC header.
+When this is complete, implementation can begin.

 ##### Rejection

-If a single no vote is cast before the arrival of the end date the RFC is immediately rejected.
-The same RFC may be brought to a vote again in the future assuming the concerns that lead to the no vote are addressed.
+If a single no vote is cast before the arrival of the end date the RFC is immediately rejected and the PR should be closed.

+The same RFC may be re-opened and brought to a vote again in the future assuming the concerns that lead to the no vote are addressed.

+### Amending an RFC

+TODO

+### Amending the RFC Process

+The RFC process should be amended through the RFC process.
+However, the TOC reserves the right to change the process via a super-majority vote in the unlikely even that the process prove so irreparably flawed as to preclude its amendment via the process.

 # How it Works
 [how-it-works]: #how-it-works